HIV Prevention

 The person-to-person spread of human immunodeficiency virus (HIV) is called HIV transmission.
 People can get or transmit HIV only through specific activities, such as sex or injection drug use.
 HIV can be transmitted only in certain body fluids from a person who has HIV.
 Bodily fluids that can transmit HIV include blood, semen (“cum”), pre-seminal fluids (“pre-cum”), rectal fluids, vaginal fluids, and breast milk.

-HIV transmission is only possible if these fluids come in contact with a mucous membrane, open cuts or sores, or are directly injected into the bloodstream (from a contaminated needle or syringe).
+HIV transmission is only possible if these fluids come in contact with a mucous membrane, an open cut or sore, or are directly injected into the bloodstream (from a contaminated needle or syringe).
 Mucous membranes are found inside the rectum, the vagina, the opening of the penis, and the mouth.

 In the United States, HIV is transmitted mainly by:

-HIV can also be transmitted from a birthing parent with HIV to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
+HIV can also be transmitted from mother to child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
 This is called perinatal transmission of HIV.
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV.
+Perinatal transmission of HIV is also called mother-to-child HIV transmission.

 How is HIV not transmitted?